 There are hundreds of plant species in the park and preserve, adapted for environments as diverse as alpine tundra and warm water wetlands.
-View the 2005 List of Plants for Great Sand Dunes National Park and Preserve (.pdf file).
-Note: recent field surveys have discovered additional plant species; this list will be updated with these species and included as part of a vegetation mapping project of the entire park.
+View a List of Plants for Great Sand Dunes National Park and Preserve (.pdf file, 3 MB).

 Below are selected plants found in ecosystems of the park and preserve, beginning with alpine tundra.